Ryan McLaren

-Ryan McLaren (born 9 February 1983) is a South African professional cricketer, who plays for all formats in international level.
+Ryan McLaren (born 9 February 1983) is a former South African professional cricketer, who played in all formats at international level.
 He is a left-handed batsman and a right-arm medium-fast bowler.
 McClaren signed a contract with English County side Lancashire for the 2017 season.
 In January 2019, McLaren announced his retirement from first-class cricket.

 Domestic career

 McLaren made his first-class debut for Free State (now called Knights) in October 2003, taking two wickets and scoring 25 runs.

 McLaren had also appeared eight times for South Africa Under-19's, during the 2001–02 Under-19 World Cup.

 McLaren agreed to join Kent on a Kolpak deal for the 2007 season.
 In the 2007 Twenty20 Cup Final against Gloucestershire, McLaren took a hat-trick to help Kent win the Twenty20 Cup for the first time.

 It was announced on 18 February 2010 that McLaren had signed to play for Middlesex in the 2011 Friends Provident Twenty20 Cup competition.
 In 2017 McClaren will play for English County side Lancashire as their overseas player.

 In August 2017, McLaren was named in Stellenbosch Monarchs' squad for the first season of the T20 Global League.
 In October 2018, he was named in Nelson Mandela Bay Giants' squad for the first edition of the Mzansi Super League T20 tournament.